SSimonPhd/portfolio/README.md

 9. Added media queries for responsive screen resize, mobile and tablet viewports

-10. Added icons with active links for my Protonmail, LinkedIn (new tab), and GitHub (new tab) in connect section
+10. Added icons with active links for my ProtonMail, LinkedIn (new tab), and GitHub (new tab) in connect section

 11. Added "Opens in new tab" tooltip to connect icons